 In private practice, Diane continues to be called upon to undertake investigations involving alleged improprieties of great import to her clients.
 She represents awarding authorities, as well as property owners, contractors, and others doing business with the local, state, and federal governments.
 Notably, Diane has worked closely with the Massachusetts Turnpike Authority to design a systemwide accessibility initiative and develop procurement documents and strategic planning for its efficient implementation.

 - Boston University School of Law, J.D., 1985

 - Brandeis University, B.A., magna cum laude, 1981, Phi Beta Kappa

-- Real Estate Bar Association of Massachusetts, Member, Board of Directors and Treasurer; Chair of Condominium Law and Practice Committee
+- President of Real Estate Bar Association of Massachusetts (REBA), Chair of Condominium Law and Practice Committee, REBA Dispute Resolution Board

 - American Arbitration Association, National Construction Panel of Arbitrators

 - Caritas Communities, Member, Board of Directors; Co-Chair of Annual Dinner Committee

 - Commercial Real Estate Women

 - Women’s Bar Association, Alternative Dispute Resolution Committee

 - Brandeis University, Women’s Studies Research Center, Advisory Board